How to Get a Lower APR, or Possibly Not

 Despite this, I still pay roughly 17% APR on one of my credit cards.

 So last Friday, when I heard NPR's Morning Edition giving totally unoriginal advice about how to lower your credit card costs, I thought, I should try that.

 If you don't feel like listening to the broadcast, I'll give you the gist: Paying a high APR?
 Why not call the company and ask them to lower your interest rate?
 They'll probably do it.
 If they don't, threaten to transfer your balance to another card!
 Or talk to the manager!

 But, I reasoned, I make good money now.
 I have a mortgage.
-Capital One will have to respect me.
+They will have to respect me.
 Just to be on the safe side, I applied for a credit card with 0% APR on balance transfers for the first 12 months, and 7.9% thereafter.
 I only have a couple thousand to pay off, but still, the APR makes a difference to me.
 And besides, I'd never missed a payment, never been late, and long ago stopped adding to my credit debt.
 So, they'd be sure to oblige this time, right?

-As usual, Capital One managed to disappoint.
+Nope.
 I was informed that "There isn't another interest rate that we can apply to your card" as though 1 and 7 were the only numbers on her keypad, and bygummit, they could only be entered in that exact order.
 I asked to speak to a manager, and an equally unmovable person got on the line to inform me that there was no way in which my rate could be lowered.

 "I'll transfer my balance!", I shrieked, experiencing a keen sense of deja vu.
 The rep was unconcerned.